-4.1.1 Net Expenditures on Goods and Services
+4.1.1 Goods and Services

 The first type of program expenditures covers basic government activities - the salaries of public sector employees, the day-to-day operations of government departments, and military installations and operations.
 It also includes the purchase of supplies and materials (see Figure 5).